ds4dm/ecole/docs/discussion/theory.rst

    As can be seen from :eq:`pomdp_control`, the initial reward :math:`r_0` returned by :py:meth:`~ecole.environment.EnvironmentComposer.reset` does not affect the control problem.
-In ECOLE we nevertheless chose to preserve this initial reward, in order to obtain meaningfull cumulated episode rewards (e.g., total running time).
+In Ecole we nevertheless chose to preserve this initial reward, in order to obtain meaningfull cumulated episode rewards (e.g., total running time).